Alex Verdugo Preview, Player Props: Red Sox vs. Nationals

-On Wednesday, Alex Verdugo (.270 on-base percentage in past 10 games, 68 points below season-long percentage) and the Boston Red Sox face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+Alex Verdugo -- with an on-base percentage of .250 in his past 10 games, 88 points lower than his season-long percentage -- will be in action for the Boston Red Sox versus the Washington Nationals, with Patrick Corbin on the mound, on August 17 at 4:05 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Nationals.
+In his last game he had a one-hit performance (1-for-3) against the Nationals.

 Alex Verdugo Game Info & Props vs. the Nationals